 Foot traffic, marauding deer, drought, hot sun and overly aggressive pruning.
 Barberry comes back swinging from just about anything you can throw at it.
 It's especially happy with other similarly tough plants.
 For instance, the spreading juniper and Russian sage in this very elegant little border.

 Move Over Boxwood

-We love boxwood and use it constantly, but sometimes you’d like something different, with a bit of color to jazz up flowering (or non-flowering) borders.
+We love boxwood and use it constantly.
+However, sometimes you'd like something different, with a bit of color to jazz up flowering (or non-flowering) borders.
 What makes compact barberries so good for this application is their naturally dense habit and imperviousness to shearing.
 Imagine this red border filled to brimming with white hydrangeas?

-When you mix a red, yellow, golden, orange, or variegated barberry with greens, limes, silvers, or golds, you create the kind of color story that ends up on magazine covers.
+Mix a red, yellow, golden, orange, or variegated barberry with greens, limes, silvers, or golds.
+Then you'll create the kind of color story that ends up on magazine covers.
 This one undulates through a thick stand of summer grasses, the leaves and branches contrasting with the fine foliage.
 Stunning and so doable.